Emergency response guide Planning for emergencies

 - Individual departments summarize their emergency preparations in the WWU Safety Information Book, Section 2.
 Many departments have completed these departmental and building emergency plans.

-- A fire safety auditor checks facilities to enhance WWU’s fire prevention efforts.
+- A half-time, permanent fire safety officer checks facilities to enhance WWU’s fire prevention efforts.

 - Selected WWU personnel received National Incident Management System (NIMS) training, and regularly collaborate with City emergency responders and others.